IEEE-NITK/Music-Synthesizer/README.md

 ## Software implementation method

 The Karplus Strong algorithm has been executed using the python language.
 The focus in this method was to write efficient python code for the algorithm.
-The Software implementation folder contains three folders Instructions, Code_by_mentees and a file best_results.
+The Software implementation folder contains two folders Instructions and Code_by_mentees and a file best_results.wav.
 The Code_by_mentees folder contains the programs written by the mentees using the instructions file in the instruction folder.
 The file best_result.wav is the best sound we got using the different codes.

 ## Hardware implementation method